Shubhanshuk/Cloud-Data-Warehouse-using-AWS-Redhshift/README.md

 ```

-2. Create a python environment with the dependencies listed on *requirements.txt*
-3. Run the *create_cluster* script to set up the needed infrastructure for this project.
+2. Run the *create_cluster* script.
+This script will create the AWS role and Redshift cluster.

     `$ python create_cluster.py`

-4. Run the *create_tables* script to set up the database staging and analytical tables
+3. Run the *create_tables* script.
+This script will drop and create the staging tables as well as dimensional tables everytime this script is executed.

     `$ python create_tables.py`

-5. Finally, run the *etl* script to extract data from the files in S3, stage it in redshift, and finally store it in the dimensional tables.
+4. Run the *etl* script. this script extract data from the files in S3, stage it in redshift, and finally store it in the dimensional tables.

-    `$ python create_tables.py`
+    `$ python etl.py`

 ## Project structure